Home Staging Consultation Reports are a Waste of Time

 Unless…

-• You just love doing paperwork
+You just love doing paperwork.

-In my opinion, this practice is a pure waste of time…valuable time you should be using marketing your business and getting more paying clients!
-Preparing staging consultation reports is one of the many contributing factors to new home stagers going out of business.
+Preparing home staging consultation reports is one of many traps new stagers fall into.
+It’s one of the many contributing factors to home stagers going out of business.

-Staging Diva Students learn in Course 3 “Taking the Mystery Out of Home Staging Consultations” to not do home staging reports unless all of the above conditions are true.
-Most often they aren’t.
-Unfortunately, other home staging training companies (and a certain “dummies” guide) have perpetuated this notion that home staging consultation reports are necessary.
+Unfortunately, other home staging training companies (and a certain “Dummies” guide) have perpetuated this notion that home staging consultation reports are necessary.

 By now, you’re probably thinking, “But everyone else does them!”
 Actually NOT everyone does.

-• Clients don’t want to read a great big report.
+- Clients don’t want to read a great big report.
 They just want their house staged so it will sell faster for more money.

-Home stagers, can you give me any reasons why preparing lengthy consultation reports is actually a good idea?
-Or if you used to do them and gave them up, tell us how you came to that decision.
 If you still do them, do you love it or have you found it an obligation that always feels like it’s hanging over your head?

 Please comment with your own opinion and let’s discuss!